josephwoodward/TrafficCop/README.md

 Getting Started
 -------

 Getting started with TrafficCop is painless.
+After referencing the source .dll in your ASP.NET MVC project (NuGet package is on its way!) follow the following steps.

-Simply reference the source .dll (NuGet package is on its way which will make this easier) and cre
+**Step 1:**

 Coming soon.